camunda/camunda-docs/docs/guides/migrate-to-zeebe-user-tasks.md

 1. Open a diagram you want to migrate.
 2. Click on a user task.
 3. Check if the task has an embedded form.
    - If a form is embedded, [transform it into a linked form](../components/modeler/bpmn/user-tasks/user-tasks.md#camunda-form-linked) before you change the task type implementation.
-Use the undo function if you accidentally removed your embedded form.
+Press `Ctrl+Z` or `⌘+Z` to undo if you accidentally removed your embedded form.
 4. Open the **Implementation** section in the properties panel.
 5. Click the **Type** dropdown and select **Zeebe user task**.
 The linked form or external form reference will be preserved.